rooftopcms/rooftop-ruby/README.md

 # Rooftop
-A mixin for Ruby classes to access the Rooftop REST API (http://wp-api.org)
+A mixin for Ruby classes to access the Rooftop CMS REST API: http://www.rooftopcms.com

 # Setup